apache/submarine/dev-support/submarine-installer/README.md

   Please note that you can choose to use different Docker networks.
 ETCD is not the only network solution supported by Submarine.

-  You need to select at least three servers as the running server for ETCD, which will make **Hadoop {Submarine}** better fault tolerant and stable.
+  You need to select at least three servers as the running server for ETCD, which will make **Submarine** better fault tolerant and stable.

   Enter the IP array as the ETCD server in the ETCD_HOSTS configuration item.
 The parameter configuration is generally like this: